peter-power-594/WordpressMarkupMarkdown/readme.txt

 == Changelog ==

-= 3.2.X =
+= 3.2.4 =

 Bug fix:
+- Patch to refresh the view with frozen loader icons

+= 3.2.3 =

+Bug fix:
+- Patch for markdown contents not rendered on archive templates and REST calls

+= 3.2 =

+Bug fix:
 - Bug introduced with version 3 for the custom post type support filter has been fixed
-- Patch for markdown contents not rendered on archive templates and REST calls

 Improvement:
 - "ACF Markup Markdown" custom field with custom post type !